|Common name||22-spot ladybird|

 This species is grossly under-recorded in Ireland.
 It is likely to occur across the island, and knowledge of its distribution would benefit greatly from increased survey work.
 As of September 2013, there were 29 records of Psyllobora vigintiduopunctata on Biodiversity Maps Biodiversity Maps.

-The National Biodiversity Data Centre is trying to improve our knowledge on the distribution of the Orange-tip in Ireland.
-Should you observe an Orange-tip please submit your sighting to the database.
-Detailed observations will assist us gaining a better insight into where Irish hare's are most abundant in Ireland.
+The National Biodiversity Data Centre is trying to improve our knowledge on the distribution and status of the 22-spot ladybird in Ireland.
+Should you observe this species, please submit the sighting to add to the database.
+Detailed observations will assist us gaining a better insight into the range and status of Psyllobora vigintiduopunctata in Ireland.
+If you are uncertain please attach a photograph for validation.
 Please submit any sightings and photographs.
-All records submitted on line can be viewed on Google Maps below – once checked and validated these will be added to the Atlas of Mammals Database and made available for conservation and research.
+All records submitted on line can be viewed on Google Maps below – once checked and validated these will be added to the national database and made available for conservation and research.

 The following map is interactive.
 If you would prefer to view it full screen then click here.

 For further information on the 22-spot ladybird see:

 Roy, H., Brown, P., Frost, R. And Poland, R. (2011) Ladybirds (Coccinellidae) of Britain and Ireland.
 FSC Publications, Shrewsbury.